Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Carnarvon recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Carnarvon has seen approximately 11 dwellings receiving development approval annually.
-Over the past five financial years, from FY21 to FY25, 56 homes were approved, with none yet in FY26.
-On average, 2.1 people moved to the area per new home constructed over these five years, indicating solid demand that supports property values.
+Carnarvon has seen approximately 11 dwellings receive development approval annually.
+Over the past five financial years, from FY-21 to FY-25, 56 homes were approved, with none yet approved in FY-26.
+On average, 2.1 people have moved to the area per new home constructed over these five years, indicating strong demand that supports property values.

 Frequently Asked Questions - Development